A formal model of XML instances

-Since there is no complete implementation available yet, in the remainder of this section we
+Since there is no complete implementation available yet, in the remainder of this

 will concentrate on the things already accomplished, followed by possible future enhancements.

-The current implementation of a 3D visualization of concurrent hierarchies reflects the
+The current implementation of a 3D visualization of concurrent hierarchies reflects

 considerations from the previous sections.
-The direct embedding of X3D into HTML5 allows for the
+The direct embedding of X3D into HTML5

 rendering of 3D visualizations in current browser versions.

 The actual appearance of the current state of the prototype is shown in Figure 17.